hashicorp/terraform-provider-azurerm/website/docs/r/hpc_cache.html.markdown

 An `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this HPC Cache.
-Possible value is `UserAssigned`.
+Only possible value is `UserAssigned`.

-* `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this HPC Cache.
+* `identity_ids` - (Required) Specifies a list of User Assigned Managed Identity IDs to be assigned to this HPC Cache.

 ## Attributes Reference